marc-santos/clearpoint-todo/README.md

 # Documentation included in this repository

-The following file provides more information on both the assessment and solution.
+The following files, designed to provide a comprehensive understanding of the assessment and its solution, are included in this repository.

 | File                 | Decription                                                        |
 |----------------------|-------------------------------------------------------------------|